AssassinUKG/PHP_deserilization/README.md

 # PHP Deserilization

+Made for a foothold for a box (won't tell you which!!)

 # Usage

 * Make sure a PHP revershell from pentestmonkeys is in the same directory called shell.php (or edit the script)